 But this probably-Jewish girl born in 1909 could easily have Jewish descendants today.

-Maybe she has descendant that are converting or thinking of converting, with no knowledge that they are actually Jewish.
+Maybe she has descendants converting or thinking of converting, with no knowledge that they are actually Jewish.

 How's that for a whole big hodge-podge of "Only God knows"?

 (Yes, we're getting back to where this post started.)

 When Irish-Catholic Alice Collins Plebuch took a DNA test for fun in 2012, she discovered that her proud Irish-Catholic father was most likely an Ashkenazi Jew.

 Research nixed any possibility of illegitimate relationships or a hidden adoption.

 It took years and a couple of lucky "coincidences" to discover the truth.